denisabd/async_shiny/README.md

-# Creating Async Shiny Modules
+# Shiny Modules

+Project to show the creation of a standard shiny module for plotting and converting it to fully async

+* create plotting functions
+* create simple module